ThePansmith/Break-The-Barrier/design/designdoc.md

   * Belongs to the tier one drill base
   * Crafted with materials related to high pressure steam machinary
   * Brings larger amounts of iron and copper ingots, as well as coal, tin and obsidian.
+* Tier three drill
+ * Belongs to the tier two drill base
+ * Crafted with LV machine parts
+ * First drill to require an actual fluid to launch, luberant.
+   * Is a fairly simple one to start off.
+ * Brings back more metals (now ores) and other stuff related to LV machinary, as well as nickel.
+   * This allows for crafting cupronickel, and thus the first EBF

 # Mods